This course for receptionists and other staff at the front desk will:

 The mark of true professionalism in front-desk representatives is their ability to deal effectively with problematic visitors without losing patience or dignity.
 Remaining professional with those who don’t return the courtesy requires special skill and remarkable self-control.
 At this point in the program, we will explore tactful, polite, and safe ways for handling visitors who have no appointments, those who are angry and impatient, those who hover and other characters that present a challenge.

-By the conclusion of this interactive program, participants should have a better grasp of skills and behaviors the should exhibit to run a friendly, efficient, and safe front desk.
+By the conclusion of this interactive program, participants should have a better grasp of the skills and behaviors they should exhibit to run a friendly, efficient, and safe front desk.